md-hassan/CS571-Project-Spotiviz/README.md

 4. Your default browser will open a new tab displaying the project.
 5. Any changes you make to the files will auto-refresh in the browser.

+> 🎵 When you click on **Music Analytics** in the sidebar, it will navigate to the **Listening Trends** visualization, which is currently under development.
+> In the meantime, please explore the available visualizations by using the **Visualization** dropdown and selecting any of the other four completed options.